TejPrakash18/TejPrakash18/README.md

 </p>

 ### 🙋🏻‍♂️ About Me
 Hi there!
 I'm Tej Upadhyay, a developer passionate about creating robust and scalable Android applications.
-I pursued my Bachelor of Computer Applications (BCA), and since then, I've been working on honing my skills in both frontend and Android and Java development.
+I pursued my Bachelor of Computer Applications (BCA), and since then, I've been working on honing my skills in both Android and Java development.

 ### ⚙️ What I Do:
 - 🧩 **Frontend:** I work with `XML`, `Material`, `Jetpack compose`, `And Tailwind CSS`, to build dynamic and responsive user interfaces.